 Most of that detail and complexity adds little (if any) value, and since we're not concerned with physical steps, we can focus on the parts delivering maximum value, like this:

 Instead of just representing, the value stream map can focus on revealing actionable insights, and that's where the real power of a VSM comes from.
 One of the most valuable parts of a minimal VSM is that it doesn't take a massive time investment from the team involved (especially if it's facilitated professionally).
 It's hard to convince a team that you're focused on eliminating waste and improving flow when the team has to stop what they're doing for a week!

 Steps and Timing

 At its most essential, the raw ingredients of a VSM, steps and timing, are the most powerful focal points, so they should be front and center in all of your representations.
 With those simple components, you can represent almost any critical KPI affecting your business or customers.
-To revisit the graphic above, we can clearly see where in a value stream each metric typically lies and communicate it quickly:
+Taking common performance metrics as an example (like DORA's 4 Key Metrics), we can clearly see where in a value stream each metric typically lies and communicate it quickly: